andrew867/LuxPower-Advanced/README.md

+# SETUP THE DONGLE
 You need to set up your inverter by following these instructions first: https://github.com/celsworth/octolux/blob/master/doc/INVERTER_SETUP.md (make sure you do not change the port from 8000) I only support WIFI dongles, not ethernet dongles right now.

+# INSTALL THE INTEGRATION
 Copy the "luxpower" integration to your Home Assistant instance into the "custom_components" folder

 ./custom_components/luxpower/ to your HA data directory (where your configuration.yaml lives)

 If you are new to HA you will likely have to create this folder but if you use HACS it should already be created.
 Next REBOOT, it's mandatory otherwise the next bit will not work.

+IF you get stuck with this, please look at this link: https://smartme.pl/en/adding-custom-component-to-home-assistant/ but just change it to this integration.

+# SETUP THE INTEGRATION
 Open up Settings>Devices and Services> Add Integration and search for "LuxPower Inverter"
 ![image](https://user-images.githubusercontent.com/64648444/169526481-d261df8b-ecaa-48c4-a6df-f7abae382316.png)